-A procedure is a set of MPE and/or PROCMON commands that are combined in a single, unnumbered editor file.
+A procedure is a set of MPE commands or PROCMON commands or both combined in a single, unnumbered editor file.
 The editor file is assigned a name and that name is used to reference the procedure.

-Several application steps can be combined within one procedure to minimize keystrokes and provide a user-friendly application interface.
-Instead of a user keying in the same twelve job steps each and every time a job cost report is needed, the job steps are placed in a procedure file and that procedure is executed when the job cost report is requested.
+Several application steps may be combined within one procedure to reduce keystrokes and provide a user-friendly application interface.
+A procedure file, for example, can replace the dozen or so job steps needed to create a job cost report.